snac-cooperative/snac_aspace_plugin/README.md

 ## Exporting to SNAC

 Agents display a new button in the Agent toolbar, between the `Download ...` and `Merge` buttons.
 If there is an existing SNAC record identifier, this button is labeled `View in SNAC` and will take you to the SNAC page for that Agent.
-Otherwise, it will be labeled `Export to SNAC`, and will create a new background job to export the Agent to SNAC, storing a link to the SNAC constellation within the Agent's Record ID section.
+Otherwise, it will be labeled `Export to SNAC`, and will create a new background job to export the Agent to SNAC, storing links to the SNAC identity within the Agent's Record ID section.

 **NOTE:** exporting to SNAC requires an ArchivesSpace user to have `update_agent_record` and `create_job` permissions.